Jananiravichandran/Coccinelle-scripts/README.md

 # Coccinelle-scripts
-Some of the Coccinelle patches I wrote while contributing to the Linux kernel
+Some of the Coccinelle scripts I wrote while contributing to the Linux kernel